-Make the most of your visit to Shakespeare's Stratford upon Avon by joining the award-winning guided walking tour with local professional guides - 365 days a year - yes, even Christmas Day!
+Make the most of your visit to Shakespeare's Stratford upon Avon by joining the award-winning guided walking tour (with local professional guides), every day, even Christmas Day!

-Lively, entertaining and interesting, the guided town walk is a great way to explore Stratford its history, attractions and fascinating relationship with William Shakespeare.
-It is wheelchair friendly.
+Lively, entertaining and interesting, the guided town walk is a great way to explore Stratford, its history, attractions and fascinating relationship with William Shakespeare.
+Suitable for all.
+Wheelchair friendly.
 Dogs are welcome!

 Duration approximately 2hrs

-(Booking is required for school/college groups, and any groups of 10 or more, to ensure the group size is not too large for one guide.
-In the unlikely event too many people turn up for a walk, the guide will call for a backup, or if a back up is not available, restrict the numbers).
+(Booking is required for school/college groups, and any group of 10 or more.
+This is to ensure the overall group size is manageable for the guide.
+In the unlikely event too many people turn up for a walk, the guide will call for a backup, or if a back up is not available, may have to restrict the numbers).

 Use the vouchers attached to your ticket to obtain discounts at a range of shops, restaurants, pubs and attractions (e.g. 30% off entry to the Shakespeare Houses).
 See our discounts page.

-As you walk in William Shakespeare's footsteps from cradle to grave, along the historic spine of ancient Stratford, your guide will unravel the Shakespeare story.
+As you walk in William Shakespeare's footsteps from Birthplace to grave, along the historic spine of ancient Stratford, your guide will unravel the Shakespeare story.
 It's like walking through the pages of history.
 You will see the houses connected to William Shakespeare and his family - The Birthplace, Nash's House and the site of New Place, and the beautiful Hall's Croft.
-If you have free time after the walk, you may wish to visit the houses and take advantage of a special discount offered to Stratford Town Walk customers.
+If you have free time after the walk, you may wish to visit the houses and take advantage of a special discount offered to Stratford Town Walk customers (30% off entry).

-During your visit make use of the tear-off discount vouchers on your ticket to save money in Stratford at specially selected shops, restaurants pubs and attractions e.g. a river cruise, the MAD Museum, Butterfly Farm and amazing offer of '2 for 1' tickets for the Shakespeare Houses.
+During your visit make use of the tear-off discount vouchers on your ticket to save money in Stratford at specially selected shops, restaurants pubs and attractions e.g. a river cruise, the MAD Museum, Butterfly Farm and amazing offer of 30% off tickets for the Shakespeare Houses.
 There is no sell-by date on our vouchers, so you can return to Stratford again and again...
 More info see Discounts

 Whatever the weather!